grafov/aeis/README.rst

 * init-d — init-scripts implicitly loading a required features from `load-path`
 * site-lisp — appendix to `load-path` for local installed modules (use lazy load here)
-* 23, 24 — configuration (init-scripts & modules) specific for these versions of Emacs
+* 23, 24 — configuration (init-scripts & modules) specific for these major versions of Emacs